yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 Rationale: It is not safe for a client to connect to a TLS 1.2 server that does not support `renegotiation_info`, regardless of whether either endpoint actually implements renegotiation.
 See also {{Section 4.1 of RFC5746}}.

-A related attack resulting from TLS session parameters not properly authenticated is Triple Handshake {{triple-handshake}}.
+A related attack resulting from TLS session parameters not being properly authenticated is Triple Handshake {{triple-handshake}}.
 To address this attack, TLS 1.2 implementations SHOULD support the `extended_master_secret` extension defined in {{!RFC7627}}.

 ## Post-Handshake Authentication